dnbexperience/eufemia/packages/dnb-design-system-portal/src/pages/uilib/usage/customisation/styling.md

 import 'dnb-ui-lib/style/components'
 ```

-You may ant to import a theme as well:
+You may want to import a theme as well:

 ```js
 // Default DNB UI Theme